 Another great benefit for decluttering is that it gets you motivated to achieve other goals too.

 These are some of the things you must declutter:

 Declutter your mind

-Your month is full of tasks, appointments, goals, news and so on.
-As you finish one month and start another, you should empty your mind from two things.
+Your month is full of tasks, appointments, goals, news, and so on.
+As you finish one month and start another, you should empty your mind of two things.
 One, last month’s events and thoughts that aren’t necessary anymore.
-Two, the events, tasks and projects for the upcoming month.
+Two, the events, tasks, and projects for the upcoming month.
 This last category you will need to organize later and the relevant stuff to your calendar.

 To empty your mind you can use the brain dump technique.
-This consists in writing all your thoughts in a paper, without filtering or organizing them.
+This consists of writing all your thoughts in a paper, without filtering or organizing them.